 If you were to open one of my family photo albums, you’d see: faces laughing but maybe not the entire face, hands, the light that shines in our lounge in the evening and lights up my little baby legs, now walking steadily.
 Toys everywhere.
 You’d see photos of me with my children, moments stolen and captured with the camera remote, my hair would be messy because my kids love to cuddle close.
 You’d see my husband make a cup of coffee, help my girls put on their swimsuits as they run away from the sun lotion ritual.
-You’d see an image of the 4 of us taken from behind, walking together to our favourite local café -shout out to Artisan Roast– me holding my husband’s hand (there would probably be a close up on the hands), watching our girls walking a bit ahead of us…simple but meaningful moments which I am grateful for, everyday, with my favourite people.
+You’d see an image of the 4 of us taken from behind, walking together to our favourite local café -shout out to Artisan Roast– me holding my husband’s hand (there would probably be a close up on the hands), watching our girls walking a bit ahead of us…simple but meaningful moments to us alone, which I am grateful for, everyday, with my favourite people.